GNU-Ymir/Documentations/en/types/struct.md

 The mutability of a field of a structure is defined in the structure declaration.
 As with any variable declaration, the fields of a structure are by default immutable.
-You can of course add the keyword `mut` before the declaration of the field, to make it mutable.
-Its mutability therefore depends on the mutability of the variable that borrows the data from the structure.
+By adding the keyword **`mut`** before the identifier of a field, the field becomes mutable.
+However, the mutability is transitive in *Ymir*, meaning that a immutable value of a struct type, cannot be modified even if its field are marked mutable.
+Consequently, for a field to be really mutable, it must be marked as such, and be a field of a mutable value.

 ```ymir
 import std::io